digitalcredentials/wallet-attached-storage-spec/spec.md

   to a cloud-accessible URI, and be able to send that URI to intended recipients via any out of band mechanism such as email, chat, and so on.

-* User needs to be able to change or revoke permissions at any point after sharing
+* User needs to be able to change or revoke permissions at any point after sharing.
+Note that changed permissions apply only to subsequent operations (this spec is not intended to solve the general problem of DRM).

 * The sharing and permission system needs to be primarily based on authorization capabilities (zcaps), but it needs to also support storage-side access control